PelionIoT/mbl-core/tutorials/resource_manager_app/README.md

 ## Install and run

-To install the application on the device:
+To install the application on the device use one of the following ways:

  * [Send the application as an over-the-air firmware update with Device Management](https://os.mbed.com/docs/mbed-linux-os/v0.5/getting-started/tutorial-updating-mbl-devices-and-applications.html).
+   Follow the workflow for an application update.
  * [Flash the application over USB with MBL CLI](https://os.mbed.com/docs/mbed-linux-os/v0.5/tools/device-update.html#update-an-application).